hungngocphat01/airflow-pipeline-japan-trade/README.md

 ## How to

 ### Setup GCS
-1. Create a service account and give it the following permissions (this is a really bad idea, and i am just too lazy to setup proper custom permissions)
+1. Create a service account and give it the following permissions (this is a really bad idea, i'm just too lazy to setup proper custom permissions)
    <!-- - BigQuery Admin  -->
    - Storage Admin
    - Storage Object Admin